argriffing/phyly/examples/BEAST.MarkovJumps/MarkovMarginalRate/README.md

-In this variation, the input json file has been rewritten in a way that is mathematically equivalent but which avoids numbers not representable exactly in double precision floating point (for example 0.3 is not exactly represented, but 2.5 is).
+In this variation, the input json file has been rewritten in a way that is mathematically equivalent but which avoids numbers not representable exactly in double precision floating point (for example 0.3 cannot be exactly represented, but 3 and 2.5 can be represented).
 This means that the output should be correct within one 'ulp'.

 Command: